 Likelihood Consequence Rating

 Unlikely Moderate Low

-Action/Stratogy
+A ations / Character and - ·

 Ensure that Main Roads are aware of the Heritage Area and consult with the City prior to undertaking any works which could potentially impact on the Trees.

 - 40. In respect to the questions raised by Main Roads, the following comments are provided: - 1) Under What legislation will the heritage listing be created?